Finding the Best Outdoor Basketball

 The Best Material for Outdoor Basketballs

-So for an outdoor basketball, you really only have 2 options in terms of material, rubber or composite.
+So for an outdoor basketball, you only have 2 options in terms of material, rubber or composite.
 A leather composite basketball will be a little pricier.
 Some players like rubber, but very few prefer it.

 Grip and Feel